kaob1991/pands-project2021/README.md

 Project work as part of the Programming and Scripting module in partial fulfillment of a H.Dip in Data Analytics in Computing.
 Student number G00398250 (Katie O'Brien)

-See "issues" wihtin this repository for a to-do list which provides evidence of planning and workflow for this project.
+See "issues" within this repository for a to-do list which provides evidence of planning and workflow for this project.

 ##  Dataset Information and Context